AdobeDocs/commerce-marketplace/src/pages/guides/sellers/technical-review-guidelines.md

       -  As store admin: Create new product with images (Simple product, Configurable product)
       -  As store admin: Create new product category

-1. Works with each version of PHP that is supported by the Magento version that the extension claims to support in the extension product profile.
+1. Works with each version of PHP that is supported by the Commerce version that the extension claims to support in the extension product profile.
 1. Has all functionality that is described in the extension documentation and vice versa.
 1. Does not crash with unhandled errors.
 1. Does not hang when invalid data is submitted.